jeromebelleman/entwine-updates/README.md

 `updated(ext, ext, ...)`
-:   Get modification time for last-updated file given a set of extensions.
+:   Return modification time for last-updated file given a set of extensions.